 3. Answer Popular Questions or Assumptions

 If you are a frequent presenter, chances are you get asked a lot of the same “About Me questions” after your speeches and during the networking bits.
-So why not address a roaster of these in your About Me slide?
+So why not address a roster of these in your About Me slide?
 Select 4-5 most common questions and list them as quick FAQs on your slide deck.

 4. Focus on Telling a Story